TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-error-handling.md

 # Set and Is Valid

-I changed `setCellValueAndFormat` to use `Result<void,SpreadsheetDataError>`.
+I changed `setCellValueAndFormat` to return `Result<void,SpreadsheetDataError>`.
 I also added an `isValidCellValueAndFormat` method that lets you check whether a value is valid to use without trying to modify the data source.
 You'll see why it's needed later.

 ```ts
 export class EmptySpreadsheetData implements SpreadsheetData<number> {